Published On: Apr 7, 2018

 In 1912, the Naval Academy became the first institution to start tossing graduation caps at their commencement ceremonies.
 This is because Navy graduates had to serve their first two years as midshipmen before becoming full-fledged officers, and they needed to wear a different hat during this period.
 When the midshipmen finally graduated, a new hat was presented to the officers, and they tossed their old caps into their air.
 The tradition quickly spread to universities across the nation, becoming the triumphant symbol that it is today.

 In recent years, schools like the University of East Anglia have ended the cap toss in reaction to student injuries.
-Instead, they’ve asked graduates to mime the toss so that a graphic designer can add caps in Photoshop.
+Instead, they've asked graduates to mime the toss so that a graphic designer can add caps in Photoshop.
 This has angered many students, because they feel that this seminal moment has been taken away from them.
-However, tossing graduation caps isn’t the safest activity in the world.
+However, tossing graduation caps isn't the

 Finally, the tassel tradition has only gained popularity in the last 50 years or so.
 Graduates move their tassel from right to left after receiving their diploma, which symbolizes their transition from student to graduate.